These delicious gluten-free Blueberry Oatmeal Waffles are perfect for meal prepping a great, healthy on-the-go breakfast!

 - 1 cup blueberries

-- Combine flour, oats, baking powder, salt, lemon zest and sugar.
+- Combine oat flour, gluten-free Bisquick, baking powder, salt, sugar, and lemon zest in a bowl and mix thoroughly.

 - Fold in blueberries.